buttermilkgreen/ais_ship_tracker/README.md

 ## 🗺️ 3.
 Drawing Your Bounding Box

 You need to tell the add-on exactly where to look.
 To do this, imagine drawing a rectangle over a map.
 The add-on needs to know the exact GPS coordinates of two opposite corners: the **Bottom-Left** and the **Top-Right**.
-There are a number of ways you can do this but below are 2 different options.
+The easiest way to do this is with BBoxFinder.

 **How to find your coordinates using bboxfinder:**
 1. Go to [bboxfinder.com](http://bboxfinder.com).